Large cent: Matron Head, or Middle Dates (1815–1839)

-Similar to the 1804 restrike cent, around the 1860s-1870s, several "restrikes" were made by a third party not affiliated with the Mint.
+Cents dated 1823 were likely minted in 1824 as there is no record of their production.
+However it appears that a relatively large number were made.
+Similar to the 1804 restrike cent, around the 1860s-1870s, several "restrikes" of this date were made by a third party not affiliated with the Mint.
 While not genuine 1823 cents, they are nevertheless sometimes collected alongside their genuine counterparts.
 The restrike cannot be confused with the original, as it was minted with an 1813 reverse.